For me, Japan deals with culture, technology and religion in different ways from what I was used to. I will try to grab these specialities here.

 Having own thoughts about religious figures in Christianity is very limited, but more flexible in Japan.
 These are guardians at the Yakuō-in Sanmon Gate (高尾山 薬王院 山門) near Tokyo, in front of a buddhist temple:

 Now, how do you think these look like when they are now on duty, guarding the entrance?
-An artist wondered to, and the results are available here.
+An artist wondered to, and made then great pictures of “guardians on their day off”.
 I just love how people can go ahead and do this kind of thing with religious figures!

 Flexibility with eating